typst/packages/packages/preview/cvss/0.1.0/README.md

 - `metrics` - a function that takes a CVSS string and returns the CVSS metrics as a structured object.
 - `parse` - a function that takes a CVSS string and returns a structured object containing the CVSS score, severity, and metrics.
 - `verify` - a function that takes a CVSS string and returns a boolean indicating whether the string is a valid CVSS string.
+- `dict2str` - a function that takes a structured object and returns a CVSS string. (doesn't have a lot of checks, so use with caution)
+- `str2dict` - a function that takes a CVSS string and returns a structured object. (doesn't have a lot of checks, so use with caution)
 - `NONE` - a pseudo constant representing the "None" severity level.
 - `LOW` - a pseudo constant representing the "Low" severity level.
 - `MEDIUM` - a pseudo constant representing the "Medium" severity level.